squinkylabs/SquinkyVCV/docs/kitchen-sink.md

 ## How the knobs, CV inputs, and ADRS interact

-Most of these word identically in kitchen-sink.
+Most of these work identically in kitchen-sink.
 Let's use "Depth" as an example.

-If there it nothing patched to the Depth input, and the ADSR button below the depth knob is "off", then the linear FM modulation depth is controlled entirely from the knob.
+If there is nothing patched to the Depth input, and the ADSR button below the depth knob is "off", then the linear FM modulation depth is controlled entirely from the knob.

 If a signal is patched into the Depth input, then the knob and the CV together determine the modulation.
 An easy way to think of this is that the knob is setting the sensitivity of the Depth CV input.

-Similarly, if there is nothing patched to the Depth CV, but the ADSR button under the Depth knob is on, then the knob and the ADRS together determine the modulation.
+Similarly, if there is nothing patched to the Depth CV, but the ADSR button under the Depth knob is on, then the knob and the ADSR together determine the modulation.
 An easy way to think of this is that the knob is setting the sensitivity of the ADSR controlling the modulation depth.

 If both the ADSR and the CV are active, then the ADSR and the CV are combined, while the knob still controls the sensitivity.

-To those more mathematically inclined the knob value, ADSR, and CV are all multiplied together (with some scaling), and the resulting product controls the LFM depth.
+To those more mathematically inclined, the knob value, ADSR, and CV are all multiplied together (with some scaling), and the resulting product controls the LFM depth.

-Note that all CV input are polyphonic, so individual VCOs can be modulated.
+Note that all CV inputs are polyphonic, so individual VCOs can be modulated.
 If the input is monophonic, however, then it will be copied to all the destinations.

 ## The hookup modulator command